Asia and Oceania

 Responsibility for the attack was claimed by Ittehad-ul-Mujahideen, 'a conglomerate of militant groups' operating in the region, as defined by The Khorasan Diary, a specialised website.
 The group calls itself a splinter faction of Tehrik-e-Taliban Pakistan (Ttp), but - according to the authorities in Islamabad - it is still an organic formation of Ttp.

 The militants "first attacked the police station with a car loaded with explosives, then entered the facility and opened fire," said a Pakistani official, asking to remain anonymous.
 "Other members of the security forces were sent in support of the police, but the terrorists ambushed them causing further casualties," he continued.
+Among the dead were also some members of the Frontier Corps, a paramilitary formation linked to the Pakistani army that operates in the border areas of Khyber Pakhtunkhwa and Balochistan.

 Regional Stability Risks